 Blot sardines on paper towels to remove excess moisture.

-When ready to serve, turn on the broiler in oven and pat fish dry with paper towels.
+When ready to serve, turn on broiler and pat fish dry with paper towels.
 Line fish on a pan or skillet.
-Drizzle olive oil over the skins.
+Drizzle olive oil over skins.
 Broil until skins are lightly brown and flesh has just begun to flake, about 3 to 5 minutes.
 Remove from broiler and squeeze on lemon juice, if desired.
 Serve immediately.